thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular:_Part_1.desc.md

 Watch the video above, so as you go through the exercises you can see how you can build each portion of the project.

+Fork/clone the Angular Curriculum and make a new folder inside called `reddit-clone`.
+Work on your app inside of there and then make a Pull Request.

 ## Activity

 Work through Unit 1 of the Angular Curriculum: